 - Close the drain valve and allow the tank to refill, keeping the hot water faucet open.
 When water comes out of the faucet, the tank is full.

-2. Check the anode rod and replace it if it’s badly corroded
+Check the Anode Rod and Replace it if it’s Badly Corroded

 The anode rod hangs in the tank to help prevent its inside from rusting out.
 It should be checked annually when the tank is drained.
 Replacing a badly corroded rod is far cheaper than replacing the water heater.
 Without a good anode rod, hot water will rapidly corrode the inside of the tank, shortening its life.

 This is a step you only have to do once.
-Wrapping your water heater in a blanket of insulation can improve it’s efficiency up to 40 percent.
+Wrapping your water heater in a blanket of insulation can improve its efficiency by up to 40 percent.